Xin00163/robot_wars/README.md

 The first line of input is the upper-right coordinates of the arena, the lower-left coordinates are assumed to be (0, 0).

 The rest of the input is information pertaining to the robots that have been deployed.
-Each robot has two lines of input - the first gives the robot’s position and the second is a series of instructions telling the robot how to move within the arena.
+Each robot has two lines of input - the firstDo gives the robot’s position and the second is a series of instructions telling the robot how to move within the arena.

 The position is made up of two integers and a letter separated by spaces, corresponding to the x and y coordinates and the robot’s orientation.
 Each robot will finish moving sequentially, which means that the second robot won’t start to move until the first one has finished moving.